anmarkoulis/event-sourcing/docs/presentation.md

 <!--
 On the other hand, queries represent the intent to read data from the system.
 They're read-only, optimized for specific patterns, use separate models from commands, and are designed for fast retrieval.
 This is the query side of CQRS - completely separate from the command side.

+So we have commands that create events, and queries that read data.
+But where does the business logic live?
+That's where aggregates come in - they contain the domain logic and apply business rules.
 -->

 ---